PARCE-project/PARCE-1/README.md

 - **src_route**: Route of the PARCE folder where the *src* folder is located.
 This allows running the protocol in any location
 - **mode**: The design mode, which has three possible options: *start* (start the protocol from zero), *restart* (start from a particular iteration of a previous run) and *nothing* (just run without modifying existing files).
 - **peptide_reference**: The sequence of the peptide, or protein fragment that will be modified.
-- **pdbID**: Name of the structure that is used as input, which contains the protein, the peptide/sprotein and the solvent molecules.
+- **pdbID**: Name of the structure that is used as input, which contains the protein, the peptide/protein binder and the solvent molecules.
-- **chain**: Chain id of the peptide/protein in the structural complex
+- **chain**: Chain id of the peptide/protein binder in the structural complex
-- **sim_time**: Time in nanoseconds that will be used to sample the complex after each mutation. *Recommended 5 or 10 ns*
+- **sim_time**: Time in nanoseconds that will be used to sample the complex after each mutation. *Recommended a minimum value of 5 ns*
 - **num_mutations**: Number of mutations that will be attempted
 - **try_mutations**: Number of mutations tried after having minimization or equilibration problems. *These issues can be found depending on the system and the previous sampling of the complex before starting the protocol*
-- **residues_mod**: These are the specific positions of the residues that want to be modified.
+- **residues_mod**: These are the specific positions of the residues that will be modified.
 This depends on the peptide/protein length and the numbering in the PDB file. *It is recommended to renumber the input structure to associate the first position to residue number 1, looking to avoid errors in posterior stages related with the renumbering of the coordinate files*
 - **md_route**: Path to the folder containing the input files, which are the files used during the previous MD sampling of the system.
 - **md_original**: Name of the system file located in the folder containing the previous MD sampling.
 - **score_list**: List of the scoring functions that will be used to calculate the consensus.
 Currently the package only has available the code for six of them: BACH, Pisa, ZRANK, IRAD, BMF-BLUUES and FireDock. *At least two should be selected.*